Jamie O'Hara (footballer): Early career

-O'Hara joined Arsenal's Academy at 12 despite being a boyhood Spurs supporter -- he even trained at Arsenal in a Spurs shirt.
+O'Hara joined Arsenal's Academy at 12.
 O'Hara was offered a professional contract with Arsenal in 2003 at 17, but declined to sign as Arsenal's Head of Youth Development Liam Brady informed him that the earliest he would break into the first team was at age 21.

 He subsequently joined Tottenham's academy, where he featured in every game in the 2004-05 FA Youth Cup, scoring once against Everton from a free kick in addition to playing in fourteen Under-18 matches and eighteen reserve matches.
 In January 2006 he joined Chesterfield on a three-month loan agreement.
 His Football League debut came on 14 January 2006 at Doncaster Rovers in a 1–1 draw.
 He scored five goals during his loan spell during 19 appearances.

 He went out on loan for a second time in August 2007 when he joined League One club Millwall on a month-long loan deal which was subsequently extended to December, making 15 appearances total.